maxim-saplin/py_chat_ui/README.md

 ## Features

-- **Minimal, responsivee UI**: supports PWA, can be added to home-screen on mobile and work as full-screen app
 - **Token counter**: get number of tokens in the dialog and in the prompt being typed
+- **Minimal, responsivee UI**: supports PWA, can be added to home-screen on mobile
   - Can be seen at the top right corner, counts dialog length + the number of tokens in the promnpt being typed
 - **Azure and OpenAI**: Connect to OpenAI APIs either directly (via API key) or via models deployed in Microsoft Azure
  - Use it as chat UI for local models that support OpenAI chat API, you can define `base_url` when adding OpenAI models